The Arafura class offshore patrol vessels (OPV) are being built for the Royal Australian Navy (RAN). The new OPVs are…

 The first ship, the Lekiu (30), was launched in December 1994, with the second, the Jebat (29), following in May 1995.
 The Jebat carries the lower pennant number to signify the seniority of this ship, which accommodates the Admiral of the Royal Malaysian Navy.

 In July 2006, BAE Systems received a letter of intent from the Royal Malaysian Navy for the procurement of two new frigates to be based on the Lekiu design.
-Labuan Shipbuilding and Engineering (LSE) of Sabah, Malaysia, is to be the lead Malaysian facility.
+Labuan Shipbuilding and Engineering (LSE) of Sabah, Malaysia, was to be the lead Malaysian facility, but the deal was cancelled in 2009.

 The Raytheon evolved SeaSparrow missile (ESSM) system has been selected for the batch 2 frigates.
 A contract award is expected in early 2008.